solo-io/squash/docs/cli/squashctl.md

-      --container-repo string      debug container repo to use (default "soloio") --container-version string   debug container version to use (default "mkdev") --crisock string             The path to the CRI socket (default "/var/run/dockershim.sock") --debug-server               [deprecated] start a debug server instead of an interactive session --debugger string            Debugger to use
+      --container-repo string      debug container repo to use (default "soloio") --container-version string   debug container version to use (default "mkdev") --crisock string             The path to the CRI socket (default "/var/run/dockershim.sock") --debugger string            Debugger to use
   -h, --help                       help for squashctl
       --json                       output json format